National Cancer Institute

 - Nasioudis D, Alevizakos M, Holcomb K, et al.: Malignant and borderline epithelial ovarian tumors in the pediatric and adolescent population.
 Maturitas 96: 45-50, 2017.

 Childhood Sex Cord–Stromal Tumors

-The clinical presentation and prognosis of sex cord–stromal tumors varies by histology.
+The clinical presentation and prognosis of patients with sex cord–stromal tumors varies by histology.
 In all entities, metastatic spread occurs rarely and if present, is usually limited to the peritoneal cavity.
-Distant metastases mostly occur in relapse situations.
+Distant metastases mostly occur in patients who have relapsed.
 Some tumors may be associated with hormone secretion; for example, estrogen in granulosa cell tumors or androgens in Sertoli-Leydig cell tumors.

-In the United States, these tumors may be registered in the Testicular and Ovarian Stromal Tumor registry.
+In the United States, these tumors may be registered in the International Testicular and Ovarian Stromal Tumor Registry.
 In Europe, patients are prospectively registered in the national rare tumor groups.
 The recommendations regarding diagnostic work-up, staging, and therapeutic strategy have been harmonized between these registries.

 The European Cooperative Study Group for Pediatric Rare Tumors within the PARTNER project (Paediatric Rare Tumours Network - European Registry) has published comprehensive recommendations for the diagnosis and treatment of sex cord–stromal tumors in children and adolescents.

 Histology and molecular features